bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-ops-changed|

-We disabled TLS 1.0 and 1.1 by default because they are out-dated and should no longer be used.
+We disabled TLS 1.0 and 1.1 by default because they are outdated and should no longer be used.
 This can break communication links with legacy databases or other external services that still use the old TLS protocol.
 Have a look at our `community blog post <https://community.axonivy.com/d/140-tls-10-and-tls-11-disabled-by-default-with-java-11011>`_ if you experience such problems to find out how to enable those protocols again.